charliefog1974/bootcamp/07-JavaScript/01-JavaScriptBasics.md

 > JavaScript is loosely typed, meaning it will try to resolve the data type into something that makes sense to a given problem.
 Since, in this case, we are adding a number to a string the JavaScript interpreter will conclude (since a number can always fit into a string, but a string cannot always fit into a number) that we are attempting to concatenate two strings rather than add two numbers which will result in a value of _357_.

 ### Exercise 2 - Write to the page
 For this exercise, we want to create a new file.
-The markup in *console.html* suites out needs.
+The markup in *console.html* suits out needs.
 Rather than create a new file we can reuse *console.html* and make some changes to the  code.

 * Duplicate ```/var/www/mtbc/js/console.html``` to ```/var/www/mtbc/js/write.html```.
 * Add an element of type ```div``` to the body of the HTML document.